‘Our Lady of 121st Street’

 Famously prolific as a novelist, essayist, short story

-writer, poet (and professor of literature at Princeton), Oates wrote "The
+writer, poet (and professor of literature at Princeton), Oates wrote

 Tattooed Girl" simultaneously as novel and play.